yogonwa/NobelLM/NOTES.md

 - **LLM/OpenAI:**
   - Raise error with meaningful message if OpenAI API call fails.
   - Consider exponential backoff/retry strategy later.
+- **FAISS/PyTorch (macOS):**
+  - The embedding/indexing pipeline sets `OMP_NUM_THREADS=1` at startup to prevent segmentation faults due to threading conflicts.
+This is handled automatically as of June 2025.

 ---